 Reference variables in your pipeline

 Variables are configured as environment variables in the build container.
-You can access the variables from the bitbucket-pipelines.yml file or any script that you invoke by referring to them in the following way:
+You can access the variables from the bitbucket-pipelines.yml file or any script that you invoke by adding $ in front such as:

 AWS_SECRET is the name of the variable.